AVJdataminer/content_dev/Intro_python_jupyter.md

  The list above is a tiny sampling of the functions available in the `math` module and there are many more modules as well in the standard Python library.
 It is good to familiarize yourself with the functions available, spend some time reviewing the documentation and using the base Python functions.

 ## Other libraries - Modules and Packages
  As we mentioned earlier because Python is Open-Source and has a large and ever-growing user base, there are thousands of libraries that have been developed and contributed to the community of Python users like you.
 These libraries are often developed around solving specialized problems and commonly referred to as packages or modules.
-Most likely if you need a function to perform
+When developing programs outside of learning exercises, if there is a no standard library module for a problem you are trying to solve, search online for a module before implementing your own.
+There is a wide range of Python libraries available for specialised problems.

- The is a huge range of Python libraries available for specialised problems.
-We have already used some parts of NumPy (http://www.numpy.org/), which is specialised library for numerical computation.
+of NumPy (http://www.numpy.org/), which is specialised library for numerical computation.
-It provides much the same functionality as MATLAB.

 The simplest way to install a non-standard library is using the command `pip`.
 From the command line, the library NumPy is installed using: